grame-cncm/faustdoc/src/tutorials/jsfx.md

 dsp.fSlow2 = 21;
 dsp.output0 = 22;
 dsp.output1 = 23;
 ```

 The next part consists in two functions used to create DSP objects, allocate their memory and initialize their states.
 One object represents one voice.
 If object has no `[nvoices]` metadata, or if `[nvoices:1]`, only one object will be created.
 The `create_instance` function allocates memory, then `init_instances` precomputes object state, including constants and everything that doesn't need to be computed at runtime.

 At last, the `@init` section defines the `control` function.
 This function corresponds to the computation happening just before the audio loop in the C++ backend.
 These correspond to the computations related to controls and MIDI.

 In JSFX sandboxed context, we don't need to call it on every loop, thus it has been pushed outside of `@block`.
 Moreover, this computation must be accessible from both `@slider` and `@block`.
 The current implementation will trigger a call to `control` function everytime a slider value changes, or everytime a MIDI input event happens.

 By default, the `@block` section is empty.
-It will be filled with code if MIDI is somehow enabled :
+It will be filled with code if MIDI is somehow enabled:

-    * By associating MIDI input to a control in slider metadata `[keyon:64]`
+ - by associating MIDI input to a control in slider metadata `[keyon:64]`
-    * By setting polyphonic mode with `declare options ["nvoices:4"]`
+ - by setting polyphonic mode with `declare options ["nvoices:4"]`

-The former will actually connect MIDI key or ctrl to the slider, while the latter will connect MIDI note inputs to sliders named "freq", "key", "vel", "gain", "gate", and will convert the MIDI value to whatever it is supposed to represent : frequency for "freq", raw MIDI note number for "key" (...).
+The former will actually connect MIDI key or ctrl to the slider, while the latter will connect MIDI note inputs to sliders named *freq*, *key*, *vel*, *gain*, *gate*, and will convert the MIDI value to whatever it is supposed to represent : frequency for "freq", raw MIDI note number for "key" (...).

 The `@block` section contains a condition so that it will only call `control` function when MIDI events occur.

 The ̀`@slider` section only calls `control`, and is itself only computed when a slider value changes.

 Finally, the `@sample` section is where the magic happens.
 It will loop through the different objects and compute the audio output.
 This section is represented in JSFX as a block of code called for every single sample.
 At the bottom of generated code, object outputs are summed in JSFX special variables `spl0`, `spl1` (...), which are the actual outputs of a JSFX plugin.

 ### MIDI basic example

 Basic MIDI inputs can be retrieved with controls (Faust sliders) if specific metadata are added to the control name.
-The available MIDI inputs are :
+The available MIDI inputs are:

  - keyon
  - keyoff
  - key (both keyon and keyoff)
  - ctrl

 See [MIDI](https://faustdoc.grame.fr/manual/midi/) for more information about MIDI metadata syntax.